 Harnessing renewable energy sources such as geothermal and hydroelectric energy, both of which are 100% domestically produced resources, enables us to reduce consumption of the Earth's limited underground resources.

 Alternative energy is also preferable to oil-fired thermal power in terms of CO2 emissions and is one of our priority measures to help combat global warming.

-We stably generate environmental loading-reducing electric power through our Ohnuma Geothermal Plant and Sumikawa Geothermal Plant (steam supply only at Sumikawa, power generated by Tohoku Electric Power), both in the Hachimantai area of Kazuno, Akita prefecture.
-In fiscal 2016, we generated a total of 411 GWh of power, which is equivalent to a 300,000-ton reduction in CO2 emissions compared to oil-fired power.
+We stably generate environmental loading-reducing electric power through our Ohnuma Geothermal Plant and Sumikawa Geothermal Plant (steam supply only, power generated by Tohoku Electric Power Co., Inc.), both in the Hachimantai area of Kazuno, Akita prefecture.
+In fiscal 2018, we generated a total of 325 GWh of power, which is equivalent to a 240,000-ton reduction in CO2 emissions compared to oil-fired power.

 Sumikawa Geothermal Plant

 In addition to operating existing power plants, we are currently carrying out new projects too.
 Yuzawa Geothermal Power Corporation, established jointly with Electric Power Development Co., Ltd. and Mitsubishi Gas Chemical Co., Ltd., started construction of Wasabizawa Geothermal Power Plant in May 2015.
 In October 2015, we established Appi Geothermal Energy Corporation in conjunction with Mitsubishi Gas Chemical Co., Ltd., and conducted an environmental impact assessment for the construction of a geothermal power plant in the Appi area of Hachimantai city, Iwate prefecture.
 We are also in the process of conducting joint studies with other companies in Musadake in Hokkaido, and Bandai-Azuma-Adatara area in Fukushima prefecture.

 New geothermal projects